jmgjmg/ArduRadio/readme.md

 Known Issues
 -------------
 - This set-up only works for audio streams up to 32kbps.
 Higher qualities cannot be processed fast enough by teh processor and result in bumpy audio (or no audio at all).
-Higher bitrates could theoretically be achievable with a faster and more powerful processor (e.g. the one implemented in teh new official Wifi shield)
+Higher bitrates can theoretically be achievable with a faster and more powerful processor (e.g. the one implemented in the new official Wifi shield)
 - The NFClibrary can only read NFC tags Type 2 (Mifare Ultralight) and even then in a very harcoded way.
 A proper NFC/NDEF library must be written for a real and universal product.
 In the current version when an unknown tag is read or the NDEF cannot be processed, the code just looks for the "Next Station" no matter what the format of the tag is.

 External Links
 ----------------
-- Jordi Parra's SpotifyRadio: Radio that plays Spotify music http://postscapes.com/spotify-box
+- Jordi Parra's SpotifyRadio project: Radio that plays Spotify music http://postscapes.com/spotify-box
-- Bill Porter?s blog entry on MP3 shield: http://www.billporter.info/sparkfun-mp3-shield-arduino-library/
+- Bill Porter's blog entry on MP3 shield and library: http://www.billporter.info/sparkfun-mp3-shield-arduino-library/
 - (Rui) Techman's blog entry on VS1053 and MP3 shield: http://supertechman.blogspot.com.es/2010/11/playing-mp3-with-vs1053-arduino-shield.html

 License